 MONEY EQUALS LOVE, OR DOES IT?

 In Kenya, right after I arrived in January, the first family I was with, the father left us and was gone for over a month.
 He did not leave any money or send any money to care for his family.
 He left his wife, 4 children, and another family member to care for.
 I guess he just assumed I would care for them.
 As soon as he returned and I stopped paying for everything and handing out money, this is when they turned against me.
 The lies, slander, hatred, and betrayal started.

 During my stay, my suitcases had been gone through, and things were being taken without asking me.
 I found out in the very beginning there was no privacy boundaries at all with the people.
-After I left, I found that my brand new voice recorder had been stolen out of my bags, along with my lapel microphone and Bluetooth earbud.
+After I left, I found that some critical electronic equipment had been stolen out of my bags.

 In much of Africa bread is just now becoming popular.
 Bread, yes, loaves of bread.
 The quality is bad and incomparable to other countries.
 Many of the homes still do not have electricity as electric lines are still in their infancy stages.
 It’s a miracle when the electricity does not go off during the day.
 Most homes do not have stoves and many still cook outside on charcoal or wood.

-In Kenya, we had gone to the supermarket and I had bought meat for the family’s freezer.
+In Kenya, we had traveled to a modern supermarket.
+I was able to buy meat for the family.
+This family had been blessed with a freezer for food storage.
 I wanted to bless this family thinking this meat would last a few weeks.
 The next day the power went out.
 Four days later the power came back on.